 Duties of Officers:

-- The President will preside at all meetings, decide about questions of order, interpret rules of the society, sign the minutes and be the Chairperson of the Executive Committee.
+- The President will preside at all meetings, decide about questions of order, interpret rules of the Society, sign the minutes and be the Chairperson of the Executive Committee.
 If the President is unavailable, the Past-President can deputise or the President can appoint a Chairperson for the meeting.
-The president will liase with IAPD on behalf of the society.
+The president will liaise with IAPD on behalf of the Society.

 - The secretary will be responsible for all business of the society, arrange committee and general meetings, retain minutes of meetings, conduct correspondence and prepare reports.

 - The membership secretary will recruit and maintain the membership database.

 - The treasurer will administer the finances of the Society and discharge all accounts with the approval of the Executive Committee.